Agrigento: Roman period

+Cicero noted Agrigentum as a civitas decumana and socius, highlighting its loyal service in the Third Punic War.
+He ranked Agrigentum among Sicily's largest cities, emphasizing its pivotal port and role in Roman governance, including hosting the governor's assize circuit.
+Additionally, he mentioned a sizable population of Roman citizens coexisting harmoniously with the Greek populace, likely engaged in commerce linked to the port.

+An inscription shows that the city was promoted to the status of colonia by Septimius Severus and renamed "Colonia Septimia Augusta Agrigentorum."

+A resilient Christian community endured into late antiquity, although archaeological evidence suggests a decline in activity after the 7th century, possibly due to disrupted trade routes following the Arab conquest of Carthage in AD 698.

 Middle Ages

-After the fall of the Western Roman Empire, the city successively passed into the hands of the Vandalic Kingdom, the Ostrogothic Kingdom of Italy and then the Byzantine Empire.
+After the fall of the Western Roman Empire, the city successively passed into the hands of the Vandalic Kingdom, the Ostrogothic Kingdom of Italy, and then the Byzantine Empire.
 During this period the inhabitants of Agrigentum largely abandoned the lower parts of the city and moved to the former acropolis, at the top of the hill.
 The reasons for this move are unclear but were probably related to the destructive coastal raids of the Saracens and other peoples around this time.
 In 828 AD the Saracens captured the diminished remnant of the city; the Arabic form of its name became كِركَنت (Kirkant) or جِرجَنت (Jirjant).

 Following the Norman conquest of Sicily, the city changed its name to the Norman version Girgenti.
 In 1087, Norman Count Roger I established a Latin bishopric in the city.
 Normans built the Castello di Agrigento to control the area.
 The population declined during much of the medieval period but revived somewhat after the 18th century.

+Jewish history

+The first record of Jews mentioned in Agrigento is when, under the pontificate of Gregory the Great, several Jews in Agrigento were converted to Christianity.
+The community is mentioned in the Cairo Geniza circa 1060.
+The Jewish presence in Agrigento did not survive the expulsion of the Jews in 1492, as at the time the territory was under Spanish rule.

 Modern period

 In 1860, as in the rest of Sicily, the inhabitants supported the arrival of Giuseppe Garibaldi during the Expedition of the Thousand (one of the most dramatic events of the Unification of Italy) which marked the end of Bourbon rule.
 In 1927, Benito Mussolini through the "Decree Law n.
-159, July 12, 1927" introduced the current Italianized version of the Latin name.
+159, 12 July 1927", introduced the current Italianized version of the Latin name.
 The decision remains controversial as a symbol of Fascism and the eradication of local history.
 Following the suggestion of Andrea Camilleri, a Sicilian writer of Agrigentine origin, the historic city centre was renamed to the Sicilian name "Girgenti" in 2016.
 The city suffered a number of destructive bombing raids during World War II.